ThiagoFerreiraWD/Pipeline_ETL_Airflow_S3Bucket_Postgres/README.md

 At the end, a report is displayed in Power BI containing the data extracted from the database.

+*Note: The extracted data is fictional and provided by the [Random User API.](https://randomuser.me)*

 # <p align=center>Data Pipeline Architecture</p>
 <p align="center">
   <img src="https://github.com/ThiagoFerreiraWD/Pipeline_ETL_Airflow_S3Bucket_Postgres/blob/main/architecture.png">